Yankue/easy-roblox-api/readme.md

 # easy-roblox-api
-## Extremely easy package to easily fetch data the Roblox API.
+## Extremely easy package to easily fetch data from the Roblox API.
-* Beginner Friendly
+* Beginner friendly
 * No bugs discovered till date

 # Installation